 A textile tycoon, Gautam has extensive vitiligo.
 Yet, he has accepted his uniqueness very gracefully.
 Recently he took part in Ninu Galot’s vitiligo awareness campaign.
 The footage featured him debunking some common myths associated with vitiligo.
 He is the chairman and managing director of Raymond Group – the world’s largest producer of worsted suiting fabric.

 First things first about #Vitiligo– No, it's not contagious!
 Here are some of us talking about our lives with #Vitiligo and how YOU can help change the stigma around it. pic.twitter.com/L9XrnuBM7g

 17. Krizz Kaliko

 A rapper and singer, Krizz has vitiligo on his eyelids and lips.
 He made the chronic skin disorder his strength and named his debut album – Vitiligo.
 The album, for its unusual name, created a buzz in the media.
-This was indeed an important step to debunk the stigmas around vitiligo.
+This was indeed an important step to address the stigma around vitiligo.

 Ole Miss Basketball Guard had his first encounter with vitiligo during his early school years.
 Over the years, Devontae became an outspoken voice of vitiligo awareness.
 He recorded a video on World Vitiligo Day and got plenty of messages on social media from fellow vitiligo fighters.
 The sophomore wants to help others struggling with the condition by always speaking about it.

 A writer, vitiligo spokesperson and CEO of Vitiligo Research Foundation, Yan Valle has written extensively on vitiligo research and care and peer-reviewed many publications and reports.
 Best known as the author of A No-Nonsense Guide To Vitiligo, Valle has addressed many dermatological conferences across the United States to burst common myths associated with the chronic skin disorder.